 To get started, it’s important to define your values.
 Many people are motivated to make the world a better place, but how do you measure your impact?
 Do you want to see more units of affordable housing available in your city?
 Are you passionate about supporting more minority entrepreneurs?
 Or do you want to fight climate change by reducing total global emissions?
 Whatever your personal passion, there is likely a financial solution to address it, as long as you’re willing to look.
 More on that in a bit.

-It’s important to note, a financial professional will have a head start on the information about impact investments, but investors may need to be more hands on to find the right fit.
-Impact investing is still in the early adoption stage as a relatively new practice.
+It’s important to note, a financial professional will have a head start on the information about impact investments, but investors may need to be more hands-on to find the right fit that reflects their values.